a creamy corn fettuccine pasta with lots of garlic, thyme, parmesan, and black pepper

 ½ cup freshly grated parmesan (plus more for garnish)

 freshly cracked black pepper

-Heat a large skillet over medium heat.
-Add the 2 tablespoons of butter and let melt.
+Heat a large skillet over medium-high heat.
+Add the butter and let melt, browning slightly.
 Add the sliced shallot.
-Sauté until softened and caramelized.
-Season with a pinch of salt.
+Cook for a minute until softened and caramelized.

-Ladle out 1 cup of pasta water and add to the skillet, along with the heavy cream.
+Ladle out 1 cup of starchy pasta water and add it to the skillet, along with the heavy cream.
 Bring to a simmer.
 Reduce the heat to medium and simmer for a few minutes until the sauce starts to thicken.

 Drain the pasta and add it right into the sauce.
 Coat the pasta with the sauce and then stir in the parmesan cheese.
 Cook for another minute until the sauce coats the pasta really well.
 Taste and adjust seasoning if needed.
 Remove the thyme sprigs.

-Serve the pasta with more freshly grated parmesan over top and a lot of freshly cracked black pepper.
-Sprinkle a few more thyme leaves over the pasta as well.
+Serve the pasta with more freshly grated parmesan over top, a lot of freshly cracked black pepper, and a few more thyme leaves.